jerrykrinock/AuthorizedTasksInCocoa/ReadMe.markdown

 ### Modern Alternatives

-Nathan Daniel seems to have [figured it all out](http://atnan.com/blog/2012/02/29/modern-privileged-helper-tools-using-smjobbless-plus-xpc/
+Nathan de Vries seems to have [figured it all out](http://atnan.com/blog/2012/02/29/modern-privileged-helper-tools-using-smjobbless-plus-xpc/
 ).